yuwex/scratchcloud/sphinx/source/basic_tutorial.rst

 ScratchCloud has a system for monitoring only a specific cloud variable.
 This system is cloud events.
 Cloud events allow programmers to use different cloud variables for different things.
 They also come with simple error handling.

-Let's create a simple cloud event:
+Let's create a new cloud client in a new file:

 .. code-block:: python
    :emphasize-lines: 4, 5, 6, 7